How to Make a QR Code Which Points to Your Website

 I have an App, now how do I "Scan" the QR Codes?

 To scan QR Codes, start your QR Scanner App and follow the on-screen instructions.
 If you see a frame in which to focus the QR code, align the QR code in this box and the application will scan and read the QR code data.
 You may have to click or tap the URL to continue to the site which, depending on the type of myQR code, may redirect you to a website, or allow you to download a vCard file.

 You now have the resources to create a QR code, a basic understanding about what a QR code is and the scanning software that your potential customers will be using.

 You will no doubt have a few ideas along the way.
 Special offers, holidays, events and much more will become QR codes.
 The advances in mobile technology and QR codes will not shout at you.
 The progress will be invisible and those who look for and do not find your QR code will simply move on silently.
 At some point, you will add QR codes to your marketing plan.

-Plan to put QR codes on your marketing calendar for 2012.
+Plan to put QR codes on your marketing calendar.